-Firearm Prohibitions for Convicted Abusers
+Firearm Prohibitions for People Convicted of Domestic Abuse

 Connecticut prohibits the purchase or possession of firearms by persons convicted of certain violent misdemeanors, regardless of the relationship between the victim and perpetrator1, including: 1) assault in the third degree2; 2) assault of an elderly, blind, disabled or pregnant person or a person with intellectual disability3; 3) unlawful restraint4; and stalking in the second degree.5 Connecticut also prohibits the purchase or possession of firearms by persons convicted of any misdemeanor family violence crime committed after October 1, 2023.
 6

 Firearm Prohibitions for Persons Subject to Domestic Violence Restraining/Protective Orders

 Domestic violence is defined broadly.
-Any family or household member who has been subjected to a continuous threat of present physical pain or physical injury, stalking or a pattern of threatening, by another family or household member may apply for a restraining or protective order.7 “Family or household member” means:
+Any family or household member who has been subjected to a continuous threat of present physical pain or physical injury, stalking or a pattern of threatening, by another family or household member may apply for a restraining or protective order.8 “Family or household member” means:

 - Spouses and former spouses;